Oreo: Global Oreo Vault

 In October 2020, Nabisco announced on social media that it had created a small concrete bunker in Svalbard, Norway to preserve the Oreo recipe in the extremely unlikely event that the 2018 VP1 asteroid impacted the Earth on November 2 or 3, 2020.
 The image of the vault was based on the Svalbard Global Seed Vault, and its supposed coordinates were placed near the seed vault.
 The vault supposedly contained Oreos wrapped in Mylar, powdered milk and the recipe for Oreo cookies.
 The campaign was inspired by a tweet posted on October 3, 2020.
 The company uploaded a series of scripted parody videos about the vault to YouTube, and released social media content that built up to a mockumentary about the vault's creation.
 The stunt was created by the Oreo marketing team and advertising agencies 360i and The Community.

 The campaign was nominated for and received several awards for advertisements and online content.
 It was nominated for a 2020 Clio Award, and 2021 Webby Award, and won a 2021 Muse Award, Shorty Award, and Cresta Award.
 The campaign also won Adweek's Reader's Choice bracket for marketing events of the year.

+Reese's Collaboration

+A Reese's Oreo Cup was created based on the friendship of Angel Reese and Paige Bueckers, who are partnered with Reese's and Oreo respectively.